jeffmacinnes/pyneal/README.md

 ```

+### Versioning

+Commits to `master` should be accompanied by updating the `CHANGELOG.md` file and issueing a new release tag.

 ### Code conventions

 To ensure readability and consistency in code stylinh, please use a tool like [flake8](http://flake8.pycqa.org/en/latest/) to ensure your changes conform to PEP8 style guidelines